 How do we handle a graduation ceremony?

-The Main Campus will ship caps and gowns to the campus prior to graduation.
+The Main Campus will assist in the ordering of caps and gowns to the extension campus prior to graduation through the form provided.
+The caps and gowns will be shipped directly from the merchant (usually Jostens).
+The student will be responsible for the purchase of their own cap and gown.
 We will walk you through the process and even send someone from the Main campus, if need be, to help your graduation be a success.